Eklavya: The Royal Guard: Production

+Development and filming

 Eklavya: The Royal Guard was originally titled Yagna.
 Production began in early 2005.
 The principal shooting of the film was completed in November 2005.
 The primary location for shooting was in Rajasthan, at Devigarh and in Udaipur.
 According to the official website, shooting took place inside the living quarters of the Jaipur Royal Family.
 Prince Raghavendra Rathore and Subarna Rai Chaudhari designed the costumes for the film.
 Eklavya's cottage was built from scratch.

 The action sequences were to take place in Egypt but were shot near Bikaner.
 600 camels were used in the shoot.

 Shantanu Moitra, who was the music director of Parineeta (2005), composed the music for the film.

+Post-production

 The global distributor for the film is Eros International.

 Music

 The soundtrack to Eklavya: The Royal Guard was released on 15 February 2007.

+Controversies

+There was a controversy regarding selecting the film as India's official entry to the Best Foreign Film Academy award.
+Bhavna Talwar, the director of Dharm (2007), accused The Indian selection committee (Film Federation of India) and claimed that her film was rejected in favor of Eklavya: The Royal Guard (2007) because of the personal connections of the latter film's director and producer.